NurazimRoizan/PiYak/README.md

 * Pocket PWA Power: Install this bad boy on your phone, desktop, or even your smart fridge (if it runs a browser).
 It’s fast, works offline, and basically lives in your pocket.
 * Aunt Flo's Schedule: Log when the monthly visitor arrives and leaves.
 Keep that calendar looking crimson!
 * The Daily Dump: A delightful counter/tracker for your bathroom triumphs.
 Track how often and how, well, epic it was.
 * Google Forms: Our Secret Keeper: Forget complicated databases!
-We use the simple magic of Google Forms to submit your data directly to a hidden Google Sheet (it's low-key genius).
+We use the simple magic of Google Forms to submit your data directly to a hidden Google Sheet.
 * Snoop on Friends (Kindly!): See your buddies' general trends (anonymously, of course!).
 Finally, you can compare notes on… data points.

 ### Download on ur phone

 * Open website
-* Some phone will have a pop-up to install the web app.
-Ig you not one of them, try finding `Add to Home Screen` button on your browser.
+* Some phones will have a pop-up to install the web app.
+If you not one of them, try finding `Add to Home Screen` button on your browser.
-* Enjoy your shit
+* Enjoy shitting

 ## 🛠️ Usage